 There's no question about it: Most pros use Adobe Photoshop.
 It's been the go-to photo editing program for graphic designers, photographers, editors and artists for many years.

-Unfortunately, it's also quite expensive!
-The latest version of Photoshop can cost over $600.
-That's prohibitively costly for many people, including professionals.
+Unfortunately, it's also quite expensive.
+The latest version of Photoshop costs $20 a month.
 Isn't there an alternative that has similar features but won't break the bank?

 It turns out there is: It's called GIMP.
 That's an acronym for GNU Image Manipulation Program.
 It began in 1995 as a project at UC Berkeley, but it's come a long way since then!